Madsen03/Echo-League-Rules/RULES.md

 ## VI.
 Tournament Format

 1. All games will be played in **Captain’s Mode**.
+2. Tournament will consist of three phases:
+    1. A 5-Week Group stage
+        1. 6-Team groups will play a Round-Robin over the course of 5 weeks
+        2. Depending on Division size, either the top two, or top one team will advance to playoffs (this will be determined at the end of registration for each division)
+    2. One week break after group stages
+        1. This will be used for any tiebreaker playoffs, and for organizing for playoffs
+    3. Single Elimination playoffs
+3. Each region will have 3 Divisions: An A-Tier, B-Tier, and C-Tier Division
+    1. If some regions are underpopulated, we may reduce the number of tiers to help better fill divisions
+4. Each division will be limited to the number of teams allowed
+    1. There must be enough teams to fill enough groups to allow for  4, 8, or 16 playoff teams
+    2. Some groups may be padded with "BYE WEEK" teams if there are not enough registrations
+    3. If we have too many registrations for one division, and cannot resolve it using a reasonable amount of "BYE WEEK" teams, we will remove teams by registration date
-2. The following match types and their series lengths are as follows:
+5. The following match types and their series lengths are as follows:
-    1. Play-in games and group tiebreakers will be a best of one.
-    2. Group stage games will be a best of two.
+    1. Group stage games will be a best of two.
-    3. Final stage games will be a best of three.
+    2. Plaoff stage games will be a best of three.
-    4. The grand final will be a best of five.
+    3. The grand final will be a best of five.
-3. We will try to have a ticket approved for games to be played, but if there are delays (as there have been in the past), we will have lobbies off-ticket if admins are unavailable
+6. We will try to have a ticket approved for games to be played, but if there are delays (as there have been in the past), we will have lobbies off-ticket if admins are unavailable
     1. For games played off-ticket, the winning team must provide the following screenshots to have their game counted as official:
         1. Screenshot of the final “picks and bans” screen (from replay)
         2. Screenshot of end-game overview with matchID and timestamp
         3. Screenshot of the end-game scoreboard
     2. Failure to provide screenshots within a timely manner, to admins, will result in a series being ruled as a forfeit
-4. If there are ties at end of groups, tie will be settled in accordance with our [TIEBREAKER RULES](https://github.com/EchoLeague/Echo-League-Rules/blob/master/TIEBREAKERS.md)
+7. If there are ties at end of groups, tie will be settled in accordance with our [TIEBREAKER RULES](https://github.com/EchoLeague/Echo-League-Rules/blob/master/TIEBREAKERS.md)

 -----